joemoose/psiops/docs/stress.md

 - Taking damage
 - Witnessing a team member or civilian die

-Keep track of your total stress points.
+Keep track of your total stress.
 Your character sheet has a place to record your current stress.
 Each exposure to a source of stress adds **1** point to your total.
 The GM will inform you when mission events or your actions increase your stress.

 ## Reaching Maximum Stress